Lorp/fencer/README.md

 1. Click the “Add mapping” button to add the first mapping:
    * A mapping is added at the current location.
    * Set the Input location (the base of the green arrow) to 900,62.5 by dragging the mapping handle to the bottom right corner.
+It will help to turn on the “snap to integers” checkbox.
    * Set the Output location (the tip of the green arrow) to 700,62.5.
    * (Note that you can also use the sliders, or edit the XML directly to reposition mappings.)
    * This mapping is defining the bottom of the rectangular fenced region.